 Research & Publications

-Norcrest research explores deterministic, snapshot-bound control primitives for commit-gated activation of externally effective computing state, with independent verification by recomputation under a fixed snapshot context.
+Norcrest Technologies research explores deterministic, snapshot-bound control primitives for commit-gated activation of externally effective computing state, with independent verification by recomputation under immutable snapshot context.

 Commit-Gated Execution for Regulated Artificial Intelligence